£2.5m 'cluster' towards a more sustainable Maritime Industry

 Professor Andy Plater, at the University of Liverpool, said: “This success is a further development of collaboration with LJMU in the maritime sector, working alongside key partners such as LCR Combined Authority, Mersey Maritime, and Maritime Research and Innovation UK.

-“The University of Liverpool is bringing its strong IAA track record and research portfolio to accelerate impact in maritime and last mile decarbonization and digitalization by providing funding for pump-priming projects across academia and industry.”
+“The University of Liverpool is bringing its strong IAA track record and research portfolio to accelerate impact in maritime and last mile decarbonisation and digitalization by providing funding for pump-priming projects across academia and industry.”

 EPSRC Executive Chair, Professor Charlotte Deane, said: "The seven projects announced today will harness regional research and innovation strengths to unleash the potential of emerging and existing innovation clusters across the UK.
-Our investment will strengthen partnerships between UK universities, civic bodies and local businesses to create new jobs, improve skills and boost regional economic growth that will benefit places and communities directly’
+Our investment will strengthen partnerships between UK universities, civic bodies and local businesses to create new jobs, improve skills and boost regional economic growth that will benefit places and communities directly."

 - The two Liverpool universities recently launched the UK’s first doctoral training scheme for decarbonising the maritime industry to train high-level leader-researchers in the field.